 To determine the CH4 emission factor, project participants may undertake measurements or use referenced default values.
-In the absence of more accurate information, it is recommended to use 0.0027 t CH4 per ton of biomass as default value for the product of NCV_k and $EF{burning,CH4,ky}$.18
+In the absence of more accurate information, it is recommended to use 0.0027 t CH4 per ton of biomass as default value for the product of $NCV_k$ and $EF{burning,CH4,k,v}$ .

-The uncertainty of the CH_4 emission factor is in many cases relatively high.
-In order to reflect this and for the purpose of providing conservative estimates of emission reductions, a conservativeness factor must be applied to the CH_4 emission factor.
-The level of the conservativeness factor depends on the uncertainty range of the estimate for the CH_4 emission factor.
-Appropriate conservativeness factor from Table 5 below shall be chosen and multiplied with the estimate for the CH_4 emission factor.
-For example, if the default CH_4 emission factor of 0.0027 t CH_4/t biomass is used, the uncertainty can be deemed to be greater than 100%, resulting in a conservativeness factor of 0.73.
-Thus, in this case an emission factor of 0.001971 t CH_4/t biomass should be used.
+The uncertainty of the $CH_4$ emission factor is in many cases relatively high.
+In order to reflect this and for the purpose of providing conservative estimates of emission reductions, a conservativeness factor must be applied to the $CH_4$ emission factor.
+The level of the conservativeness factor depends on the uncertainty range of the estimate for the $CH_4$ emission factor.
+Appropriate conservativeness factor from Table 6 below shall be chosen and multiplied with the estimate for the $CH_4$ emission factor.
+For example, if the default $CH_4$ emission factor of 0.0027 t $CH_4/t$ biomass is used, the uncertainty can be deemed to be greater than 100%, resulting in a conservativeness factor of 0.73.
+Thus, in this case an emission factor of 0.001971 t $CH_4/t$ biomass should be used.